krother/pandas_go_to_space/descriptive_statistics/README.rst

 * scaling the data to values from 0.0 to 1.0
 * scaling the data to a standard normal distribution (mean 0.0 and standard deviation 1.0)
 * taking the binary or decadic logarithm of all values

-We will look at normalizations in a later chapter more closely as well.

 ----